 On clear days, when flying into San José, you can glimpse active volcanoes as you land – Poás to the north, Irazú to the east.
 But it’s only on the drive downtown that you get a sense of the city’s sprawl.
 Try and stay centrally, where San José’s handful of good museums and its grandest parks are located, as well as the best dining and liveliest entertainment options come nightfall.

-Since last year, British Airways has operated direct flights (11 hours) from London Gatwick to Juan Santamaría International Airport, just 20km north-west of San José, near Alajuela (Costa Rica’s second city).
+British Airways operates direct flights (11 hours) from London Gatwick to Juan Santamaría International Airport, just 20km north-west of San José, near Alajuela (Costa Rica’s second city).
 It’s Central America’s second-busiest airport and, unlike the more hectic and business-oriented hub of Panama, it throngs with travellers.

-Inside the airport, there’s free Wifi and plenty of ATMs, WCs, and a tourist information desk near the baggage claim area.
+Inside the airport, there’s free WiFi and plenty of ATMs, WCs, and a tourist information desk near the baggage claim area.
 There are also banks and casas de cambio for changing money; the rates are as good as in the city.
-Note that, on leaving Costa Rica, all international visitors must pay a tax of US$29 (£22.50); see fly2sanjose.com for details.
+Note that, on leaving Costa Rica, all international visitors must pay a tax of US$29 (about £22.50).

 Easyride operates a shared shuttle service into the city, which takes about 40 minutes (tell the driver your hotel as you board) and costs $15 (£11.50) one-way.
 They also have private cabs (from $49/£38) for up to four people.
 Public buses into the city cost $1 (80p) and take around 35 minutes – look for ‘Aeropuerto’ at the main stand.
 The orange-coloured cabs of Taxis Unidos are the only ones authorised for airport trips, with fares to downtown costing up to $25 (£19.50).